AndNijaz/Sarajevo-ShortestPath-Problem/README.md

 ## Implementation Details

 ### Technologies Used
-- **Python**: Core programming language for graph processing and algorithms.
+- **Java**: Core programming language for graph processing and algorithms.
 - **Unit Testing Framework**: To ensure correctness of shortest path calculations.
 - **Data Structures**: Directed weighted graphs using adjacency lists or matrices.